2017 Municipal Election

 - You are not ineligible to run as outlined in Sections 21-23 of the Local Authorities Election Act.

-Nominations for the office of municipal Councillor will be accepted on Monday, September 18, 2017, between 10:00 am and noon, at the Beaver County Service Centre at 5120 – 50th Street, Ryley.
+Nominations for the office of municipal Councillor will be accepted in person on Monday, September 18, 2017, between 10:00 am and noon, at the Beaver County Service Centre at 5120 – 50th Street, Ryley.
 A nomination deposit of $100 is required.

 Click here for a Nomination Form.